DataDog/documentation/content/guides/process.md

 **String Search**

 Processes and containers are by their nature extremely high cardinality objects.
-Our fuzzy string search will match any facet of a process or container, giving you a view into exactly what you want.
+Our fuzzy string search gives you a view into exactly what you want.
 Below is our Demo environment, filtered with the string `postgres /9.`.
-Note that `/9.` has matched in the current working directory, and that `postgres` matches the command itself.
+Note that `/9.` has matched in the command path, and that `postgres` matches the command itself.

 {{< img src="process/postgres.png" >}}